Community Data and Reports

 Diabetes Prevalence

-• In 2015/16, the percentage of the population in the North Bay Parry Sound District Health Unit region aged 12 years or older who reported being diagnosed with either type 1 or type 2 diabetes (6.2%) was statistically similar to the Ontario percentage (7.1%).
+• In 2019/20, the percentage of the population in the Health Unit region aged 12 years or older who reported being diagnosed with either type 1 or type 2 diabetes (7.3%) was similar to the Ontario percentage (7.7%).
+Please interpret the local rate with caution, as it is associated with sampling variability.

 • Although separating the types of diabetes was thought to be important in the past, recent evidence regarding the benefits of aggressive management of type 2 diabetes may mean that the distinction is less critical from a planning and policy perspective.

-Visit the PHO Snapshots Self-Reported Chronic Health Problems, Chronic Disease Hospitalization, and Chronic Disease Mortality pages for more detail.
+Visit the PHO Snapshots Self-Reported Chronic Health Problems page for more detail.

 Diabetes-Related Hospitalizations and Deaths

-• In 2012, mortality (death) due to diabetes in the Health Unit region was 41% higher than the Ontario rate (28.7 versus 20.4 deaths per 100,000 population, respectively).
-The age-standardized mortality rate among females in the Health Unit region was about 68% higher compared to females in Ontario.
+• In 2015, mortality due to diabetes in the Health Unit region was statistically higher than the Ontario rate (27.7 versus 18.0 deaths per 100,000 population, respectively).

 • Although separating the types of diabetes was thought to be important in the past, recent evidence regarding the benefits of aggressive management of type 2 diabetes may mean that the distinction is less critical from a planning and policy perspective.

-Visit the PHO Snapshots Self-Reported Chronic Health Problems, Chronic Disease Hospitalization, and Chronic Disease Mortality pages for more detail.
+Visit the PHO Snapshots Chronic Disease Hospitalization, and Chronic Disease Mortality pages for more detail.

 Hypertension (High Blood Pressure)